 The goal of the CSII is to support, promote, and disseminate learning about the role of governmental public health departments in aligning efforts across the healthcare, public health, and social services sectors to improve population health.
 This project will emphasize the role and value of health departments in cross-sector collaborations and understanding the unique challenges and opportunities that these collaborations represent for health departments.

-Read the press release announcing the 10 grantees awarded CSII funding.
+Read the press release announcing the 10 grantees awarded CSII funding and read more about their projects below:

 The CSII conducted an environmental scan to inform the development and implementation of the program.
 The scan was comprised of a literature review, key informant interviews, and secondary data analysis, and provides information on facilitators and barriers impacting collaboration between public health, healthcare, and social services; continuums of collaboration; roles within collaborations; outcomes associated with cross-sector collaboration; and areas for future research.
 Information on the impacts associated with cross-sector collaboration and future areas of research also are presented.